BE-Webdesign/wp-graphql-docs/installing.md

 This will regenerate all of the auto loaded files bringing in the ones that are missing.
 The top level namespace is `BEForever\WPGraphQL`.

 **The plugin should now be functional!**

+## Future Notes
+Eventually this plugin will not require the use of composer or build tools to work and will be place on the WordPress.org plugin repository.
+Stay tuned for future developments.